avrulesyou/React-Dating-App/README.md

-# Welcome to your Draftbit app!
+# Welcome to your Datingbit app!

 This `README` is designed to help you get your Draftbit app running locally.
 Read through the next few sections carefully, and if you encounter any issues please